Recordkeeping Requirements for Truckers & Motor CarriersJune 6, 2023

 Federal Recordkeeping Requirements for Trucking Companies

-- The company’s operating authority, like:
+- Operating authority, like:

-- Proof of current vehicle registration
+- Proof of insurance and current vehicle registration

 - Permits for handling hazardous (or other) materials (for certain cargo/carriers)